 Through careful management it is possible to restore previously ‘improved’ grasslands and even create new species-rich grasslands.
-The primary objective of the Glorious Cotswolds Grasslands project is to restore and create 100 hectares of species-rich grassland across the Cotswolds in the next 3 years, primarily in locations which will extend and join-up existing areas.
+The primary objective of the Glorious Cotswold Grasslands project is to restore and create 100 hectares of species-rich grassland across the Cotswolds in the next 3 years, primarily in locations which will extend and join-up existing areas.
 We hope to work with large and small private landowners and managers as well as conservation charities and local authorities who manage grassland such as road verges.

 Want to help us thrive?
 Donate below.

 We are currently planning our 2020 events, including guided walks, events and festivals, and equine and landowner workshops.
 As soon as these are finalised they will be added to the events listed below.

 - 7 June 2020 – Open Farm Sunday